 Let G be a dynamic expression.
 The underlying static (line-free) expression $\lfloor G \rfloor$ of G is obtained by removing from it all upper and lower bars.
-Note that if the underlying static expression of a dynamic one is not regular, the corresponding LDTSDPN can be non-safe (though, it is 2-bounded in the worst case [16]).
+Note that if the underlying static expression of a dynamic one is not regular, the corresponding LDTSDPN can be non-safe but it is 2-bounded in the worst case, like shown for PNs in [36]).